 The link to the video for the composition “The Flight of the Bumblebee” by Nikolai Rimsky-Korsakov can be found here. ***Honestly, the pianist is moving her hands so quickly they are nothing but a blur in this video.
 Unbelievable.

-The link to the video for the song Thunderstruck by AC/DC can be found here.
+The link to the video for the “Flight of the Bumblebee” scene from the movie Shine can be found here.

-The link to the official website for AC/DC can be found here.
+The link to the official website of a museum dedicated to the life of composer Nikolai Rimsky-Korsakov can be found here.

-***Just a reminder that all original content found within this post remains the sole property of the author.
-This post is not to be shared, re-blogged or copied in any form without the express consent of the author. ©2022 TomMacInnesWriter.com
+***All original content contained within this post remains the sole property of the author.
+No portion of this post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2023 http://www.tommacinneswriter.com